 Best ships for families

-Eric or Letty.
-Each of these identical sister ships holds 20 passengers in three cabin categories.
-The good news for families is that while most ships’ triple-share cabins require expensive upgrades, the Eric and Letty’s family cabins are in the least expensive cabin category.
-The ships also offer sailings specifically geared toward teens or families.
+The Letty, which holds 20 passengers in three cabin categories.
+The good news for families is that while most ships’ triple-share cabins require expensive upgrades, the Letty’s family cabins are in the least expensive cabin category.
+The ship also offers sailings specifically geared toward teens or families.

 Cabin worth the splurge